tedcook94/CloverSwitcher/README.md

     * Windows
     * macOS
     * Linux

-As of now, the application is fully working if you are willing to build from source.
-I hope to spend some time finding the best way to package the application into native programs for each OS so that installing JRE and building a JAR won't be necessary.

-Things to note about using Clover Switcher:
+# Things to note about using Clover Switcher:
  * Running on Windows requires running the application as Administrator to mount/edit Clover config
  * Using on macOS or Linux will prompt for a root password multiple times during mounting/config editing
-    * Has been tested on Windows 10, macOS Mojave and Ubuntu 16.04
+ * Has been tested on Windows 10, macOS Mojave and Ubuntu 16.04.
+If you are able to successfully use Clover Switcher on a different platform than these, let me know and I'll update the list!